DocsUser Guide

 Pricing catalog

-Pulled directly from AWS, Azure, and GCP pricing APIs and normalised into a single schema.
+Pulled from AWS, Azure, GCP, OCI, Linode, and Vultr pricing sources and normalized into a single schema.
 Updated daily.
-Covers on-demand, spot, and reserved rates across all three providers.
+Covers on-demand, spot, and reserved rates where provider data is available.

 Spot interruption frequencies

-AWS spot interruption data sourced from the AWS Spot Advisor.
-Updated daily alongside the catalog.
+AWS spot interruption data is shown where imported from AWS Spot Advisor data.

 Exchange rates